 - Employee Endorsements

-- Using Testimonials That Don’t Reflect the Typical Consumer Experience
+- Using Endorsements That Don’t Reflect the Typical Consumer Experience

 Do the Endorsement Guides apply to social media?

 Yes.
-Truth in advertising is important in all media, whether they have been around for decades (like television and magazines) or are relatively new (like blogs and social media).
+Truth in advertising is important in all media, whether they have been around for many decades (like television and magazines) or are relatively new (like social media).

-Isn’t it common knowledge that bloggers are paid to tout products or that if you click a link on a blogger’s site to buy a product, the blogger will get a commission?
+Isn’t it common knowledge that social media influencers, bloggers, and other content creators are paid to tout products or that, if you click on their links to buy a product, they will get a commission?

-Moreover, the financial arrangements between some bloggers and advertisers may be apparent to industry insiders, but not to everyone else who reads a particular blog.
+Moreover, the existence of financial arrangements between some content creators and advertisers may be apparent to some people, but not to everyone.
 Under the law, an act or practice is deceptive if it misleads “a significant minority” of consumers.
-Even if some readers are aware of these deals, many readers aren’t.
 That’s why disclosure is important.

-Generally not, but if concerns about possible violations of the FTC Act come to our attention, we evaluate them case by case.
+If concerns about possible violations of the FTC Act come to our attention, we evaluate them case by case.
 If law enforcement becomes necessary, our focus usually will be on advertisers or their ad agencies and public relations firms.
-Action against an individual endorser, however, might be appropriate in certain circumstances, such as if the endorser has continued to fail to make required disclosures despite warnings.
+However, action against an individual endorser might be appropriate in certain circumstances – for example, if the endorser hasn’t made required disclosures despite warnings.

-Does the FTC hold bloggers to a higher standard than reviewers for traditional media outlets?
+Does the FTC hold influencers and bloggers to a higher standard than reviewers for traditional media outlets?

 No. The FTC Act applies across the board.
 The issue is – and always has been – whether the audience understands the reviewer’s relationship to the company whose products are being recommended.
 If the audience understands the relationship, a disclosure isn’t needed.

-If you’re employed by a newspaper or TV station to give reviews – whether online or offline – your audience probably understands that your job is to provide your personal opinion on behalf of the newspaper or television station.
-In that situation, it’s clear that you did not buy the product yourself – whether it’s a book or a car or a movie ticket.
-On a personal blog, a social networking page, or in similar media, the reader might not realize that the reviewer has a relationship with the company whose products are being recommended.
+If you’re employed by a newspaper or TV station to give reviews – whether online or offline – your audience probably understands that your job is to provide your personal opinion on behalf of your employer.
+In that situation, it’s clear that you didn’t buy the product yourself – whether it’s a book or a car or a movie ticket.
+But people viewing a review on social media, in a blog, or in an online video might not realize that the reviewer has a relationship with the company whose products are being recommended.
 Disclosure of that relationship helps readers decide how much weight to give the review.

 What is the legal basis for the Guides?